larsyencken/marelle/README.md

 This will run the `meet/2` clause for your package, provided a valid one exists for your current platform.

 `marelle meet python`

+## Where to put your deps

+Like both Babushka and Babashka, Marelle looks for deps in `~/.marelle/deps` and in a folder called `marelle-deps` in the current directory, if either exists.
+This allows you to set up a personal set of deps for your environment, as well as project-specific deps.

+## Examples

+See my [marelle-deps](https://bitbucket.org/larsyencken/marelle-deps) repo for working examples.